Ask AI

 Specific circumstances

-Patients with HIV/AIDS: as per ASCRS 2018 guidelines, Treat patients with HIV infection who present with anal cancer as the first manifestation of their immunosuppression according to the same regimens as immunocompetent patients, provided they are not medically deconditionned.
+Patients with HIV/AIDS: as per ASCRS 2018 guidelines, treat patients with HIV infection who present with anal cancer as the first manifestation of their immunosuppression according to the same regimens as immunocompetent patients, provided they are not medically deconditioned.

 B